Mordant Family VR Commission

-Thompsons’ proposed work Bayi Gardiya (Singing Desert) is a bold, ambitious and new virtual reality work.
-In it he invites audiences to walk through the landscape of his childhood, where they will witness a simple yet profound aesthetic gesture of the artist singing in his traditional Bidjara language, a language that has been recognised as extinct.
+The artist invites audiences to walk through the landscape of his childhood and witness him singing in his traditional Bidjara language, a language that has been recognised as extinct.